 When the doors closed at Holden’s Adelaide plant in 2017, it left the Melbourne-based Holden Special Vehicles division and Walkinshaw Performance – both best known as being true purveyors of speed and absurd body kits – were left with a bit of a problem.
-With no Aussie muscle cars to make fast any more, what ever were they to do?
+With no Aussie muscle cars to make even faster any more, what ever were they to do?

-Thankfully, shutting up shop wasn’t part of the plan, and with Walkinshaw having been converting Ram 2500 and 3500 pickup trucks from left-hand drive to right-hand drive since the time of Holden’s manufacturing closure, HSV figured out a way to keep giving V8-loving Aussies the muscle they so desired.
+Thankfully, shutting up shop wasn’t part of the plan, and with Walkinshaw having been converting RAM 2500 and 3500 pickup trucks from left-hand drive to right-hand drive since the time of Holden’s manufacturing closure, HSV figured out a way to keep giving V8-loving Aussies the muscle they so desired.

 Before I delve into anything else to do with the ZL1, would you just take a look at it?
 It’s absolutely stunning.
 If you’re looking for a head-turner, you’ve got to get yourself one of these, because I’m not exaggerating when I say I’ve never been on the receiving end of quite so many stares despite having driven cars with a greater brand cachet or price tag.

-There’s something about its menacing looks – aided perfectly by the ‘Red Hot’ paintwork – that makes it unable to catch your eye.
+There’s something about its menacing looks – aided perfectly by the ‘Red Hot’ paintwork – that makes it unable to not catch your eye.
 Low, long, and wide, this is the real definition of stance – not a clapped-out Honda Civic on chopped springs, contrary to the belief of P-platers everywhere.

-The big rear haunches, the mile-long two-tone bonnet, the contrasting front lip and side skirts, and those huge quad exhausts all dress it up the perfect amount to let you know from a distance that this isn’t any old Camaro, while tiny little details like the front badge actually being hollow to avoid blocking any airflow to the radiator and intercoolers reaffirming its performance focus.
+The big rear haunches, the mile-long two-tone bonnet, the contrasting front lip and side skirts, and those huge quad exhausts all dress it up the perfect amount to let you know from a distance that this isn’t any old Camaro, while tiny little details like the front badge actually being hollow to avoid blocking any airflow to the radiator and intercoolers reaffirm its performance focus.

 Open the incredibly long doors and on the inside, it might catch you by surprise as to how nice it is.
 Expecting it to be made of more plastic than an American newsreader, most surfaces are actually trimmed in very plush sueded microfibre, including the seats, steering wheel, door cards, shifter and shift boot, and centre console side padding.